Going Beyond the Script

 Likewise, this Brooklyn Loft backdrop would represent either setting very well.
 The large windows set in deep shadows provide a great play of light-and-dark.
 While they provide incoming light, the only view is of another high-rise.
 It adds to the stifling feeling of being trapped in the Boroughs.
 The worn details also make it clear that Tony is still out of reach of the affluence he seeks.

-One of the most iconic images of this show – as in the film – is the Verazzano Bridge.
+One of the most iconic images of Saturday Night Fever – as in the film – is the Verazzano Bridge.
 Its stunning profile is a literal and figurative link between Brooklyn and Manhattan; between the life Tony has and the one he wants.
 Indeed, the climax of the show has Tony’s friends literally hanging between life and death on its lofty heights.
 TheatreWorld has the ultimate drop to capture this effect with this Verazzano Bridge backdrop, in a way that no set piece can do alone.

 If you’re in the mood to steer away from the film’s look, then try this In the Heights backdrop for added effect.
 In this drop, the bridge details feature prominently in the center, looming over the wide river it spans.
 However, the river is out of sight, and the bridge itself is hemmed in by the stolid brick buildings.
 This would accomplish the same effect, while playing up how unattainable Tony’s dreams of true freedom really are.